Bookmark: System Design Interview: An Insider’s Guide by Alex Xu

 - As a learning exercise, I'd like to implement a load-balancing pattern in Django, e.g. round-robin or sticky sessions.

-- Planning to revisit this bookmark when tackling distributed features or app architectural decisions.
+- I plan to revisit this blog post when tackling distributed features or app architectural decisions.

 - The general patterns (e.g., caching, sharding, queues) remain relevant and can inform future projects like large-scale data ingest or feature expansion.